-8 laptop computers are budgeted for FFY23.
-Estimate is based on quote by vendor.
-Laptops are currently replaced every 5 years to better provide stable and reliable technology for operation and security on the state's enterprise network.
-This has changed from the prior year 4 year replacement cycles.
-Upgrading devices is more expensive due to replacing multiple system components to achieve the intended performance, incompatabilities, and there's no increase in residual value.
-It increases the complexity of current installed hardwares, thus the cost of repairing equipment surpassing the cost and value of a replacement.
-This is guidance provided in Nevada state budget manual.
+Eight (8) laptop computers are budgeted for FFY23.
+The estimate is based on a quote by vendor.
+Laptops are currently replaced every 5 years to provide a more stable and reliable technology base for operation and security on the State's enterprise network.
+This has changed from a prior 4 year replacement cycle.
+Upgrading devices is more expensive for a multitude of reasons including replacing multiple system components to achieve the intended performance, incompatabilities between systems and a decrease in value.
+Upgrading also increases the complexity of current installed hardwares, thus the cost of repairing equipment surpasses the cost and value of replacement.
+This is guidance provided in the Nevada State Budget Manual.
 The new equipment schedule will be updated for the future using 5 year replacement cycles beginning FFY22.
-Laptops are used by civilian staff in support of commercial operations which include all CVSI positions.
+Laptops are used by staff in support of commercial operations.
 In addition, laptops were instrumental for teleworking type operations in response to the COVID-19 pandemic.
-NTC has transitioned to LMS system for all NAS commercial vehicle related training courses.
-Therefore laptops are needed for students who are not otherwise assigned a laptop or tablet.
+NTC has transitioned to the LMS system for all NAS commercial vehicle related training courses.
+Therefore, laptops are needed for students who are not otherwise assigned a laptop or tablet.
 Laptops are also used for personnel traveling for conferences and trainings so data and servers can be accessed.